aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to ODT via .NET" h2=".NET API to Export CGM to ODT on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert CGM file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to ODT.
+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert CGM file formats to DOC.
+The Aspose.Words for .NET API then allows developers to render the DOC file to ODT.

+The Aspose.PDF for .NET API is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It supports a wide range of file formats, including CGM, and provides a range of features such as document manipulation, text extraction, and image manipulation.
+With the API, developers can easily convert CGM files to DOC, allowing them to edit and manipulate the document as needed.

+The Aspose.Words for .NET API is a powerful document processing API that enables developers to create, edit, and convert documents.
+It supports a wide range of file formats, including DOC, and provides a range of features such as document manipulation, text extraction, and image manipulation.
+With the API, developers can easily render the DOC file to ODT, allowing them to edit and manipulate the document as needed.

+Overall, Aspose.Total for .NET provides a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+With the Aspose.PDF for .NET API, developers can convert CGM files to DOC, and with the Aspose.Words for .NET API, developers can render the DOC file to ODT.
+This makes it easy for developers to create, edit, and convert documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}